grunt-gallery/grunt-digital-audit/format.md

 ## Web-based Delivery

-This report is accessed through a web browser.
+This report is accessed through the web browser.

-The source code for the report can be found [here](https://github.com/grunt-gallery/grunt-digital-audit), and the browser-interpreted presentation of that code can be accessed [here](https://digital-audit.grunt.ca).
+The source code for the report can be found [here](https://github.com/grunt-gallery/grunt-digital-audit).

 This report is intended to be a "[living document](https://en.wikipedia.org/wiki/Living_document)" that can change over time.

 This report is digital, so that it can be easily accessed, edited, and contributed to.

-This report has permalink section headings so that sections of the report can be easily referenced in online discussions and in funding reports.
-It is often helpful to direct someone to the information you want them to have without searching through many pages of a .PDF report.
+This report has permalink section headings so that sections of the report can be easily referenced in discussions and funding reports—it is often helpful to direct someone to the information you want them to have without asking them to search through pages in a .PDF report.

 ### How to use permalink section headings
-If you click the "#" icon that appears when you hover any section heading in this report, you can copy the address in the URL bar that references that heading.
+If you click the "#" icon that appears when you hover any section heading in this report, you can copy the address in the URL bar to directly reference that heading.

 ![Alt text](/digital_response.gif "Example of making a permalink from heading content")